ArcherHeffern/System-Creation/04_research_learning_and_debugging.md

 2. Asking Questions

 ## Reading
-For basic topics, resources such as ChatGPT, Youtube, Random Articles are helpful, however, they are less comprehensive and will not help you once you reach more advanced material, or work at a company with in house tooling
+For basic topics, resources such as *ChatGPT, Youtube, Random Articles* are helpful, however, they are less comprehensive and will not help you once you reach more advanced material, or work at a company with in house tooling

 The best way to learn and debug advanced issues is by reading...
 * Code
 * Documentation
 * Stackoverflow
+* Github Issues
 * Wikipedia
 * Whitepapers / research papers
 * Books